ST. PATRICK CHURCH AND CEMETERIES

 Kelly, Bridget

-Age: 76 TO: The age is not clearly written and is either 70 or 76, but looks closer to 70.
+Age: 76 TO: The age is not clearly written and is either 70 or 76,

 D: 2/15/1893